Courses of Instruction

 - Are a graduate student, starting a two-year program.

-- Are a high-school graduate entering a mliitary junior college.
+- Are a high-school graduate entering a military junior college.

-- Students with prior military service will be given credit for Basic Course completion and would not be required to attend the Leaders Training Course.
+- Students with prior military service will be given credit for Basic Course completion and would not be required to attend the Basic Camp.